AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 ```
 <center><img src="{{ site.url }}/images/rarefaction.png"></center>

 In this plot, all of the rock samples are colored brown, the water samples are blue, the biofilm sample is colored green, and the vertical line represents the sampling depth of the sample with the least amount of sequences.
-In this case, I think it's a pretty safe conclusion to draw that the rock samples are more diverse than the water samples or the biofilm sample.
+In this case, I think it's a pretty safe conclusion to draw that the rock samples are more diverse than the water samples or the biofilm sample (based on where they all cross the vertical line of lowest sampling depth), and that they also have a higher richness.
 There also seems to be some correlation with the level of alteration of the basalts.
 Samples R8, R9, R10, and R11 were all of the glassier type of basalt with thin (~1-2 mm), smooth exteriors (like the one pictured in box C in the figure at the top of this page), while all of the rest (R1-R6, and R12) had more highly altered, thick (>1 cm) outer rinds (like the one in box B above).
 R7 was the calcium carbonate (box D).

 <h4><center>Richness and diversity estimates</center></h4>
 Here we are going to use the [*phyloseq*]() package to plot chao1 richness estimates and shannon diversity using the function `plot_richness()` – which the developers provide some examples of [here](https://joey711.github.io/phyloseq/plot_richness-examples.html).